PrairieLearn/PrairieLearn/docs/concepts/index.md

 ### Elements

 Questions can use [**elements**](../elements.md) to accept student input, display diagrams, control how questions are displayed.
-Elements are pre-built interface elements for common questions, like numerical inputs, multiple choice, and more.
+Elements are pre-built interface components for common questions types, including numerical inputs, multiple choice, and more.
 If you require more flexibility, [**custom elements**](../devElements.md) are reusable components that can be tailored to your course to create more complex questions.

 === "Integer input element"